Chart Color Schemes

 Bangalow's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bangalow shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 61% of the total population (4,555 people), compared to 52.3% in Rest of NSW and a national average of 55.3%.
+Bangalow has excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
+The private health cover rate is exceptionally high at approximately 61% of the total population (4,555 people), compared to 52.3% in Rest of NSW and the national average of 55.3%.
 Mental health issues and asthma are the most common medical conditions, affecting 7.2% and 6.6% of residents respectively.

-Notably, 75.2% of residents declare themselves completely clear of medical ailments, compared to 68.0% in Rest of NSW.
-The area has 16.6% of residents aged 65 and over (1,232 people), which is lower than the 23.6% in Rest of NSW.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+A total of 75.2% of residents declare themselves completely clear of medical ailments, compared to 68.0% in Rest of NSW.
+Bangalow has a lower proportion of seniors aged 65 and over at 16.6% (1,232 people), compared to 23.6% in Rest of NSW.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health